-Submission due dates for Fall 2020 Semester: All forms related to Residency for Tuition Purposes (Statement of Legal Residence, Petition for Change of Residence Status and California Nonresident Tuition Exemption Request) are due by June 5, 2020.
-Exception: For students admitted after May 26, 2020, forms are due ten (10) calendar days after the date of admission.
+Submission due dates for Fall 2021 Semester: All forms related to residency for tuition purposes (Statement of Legal Residence, Continuing Student Statement of Legal Residence and California Nonresident Tuition Exemption) are due by June 4, 2021.
+Exception: For students admitted after May 26, 2021, forms are due ten (10) calendar days after the date of admission.

 COVID-19 TEMPORARY AMENDMENT TO UC HASTINGS RESIDENCY POLICY

-The UC Hastings Residency Policy and Guidelines (The Guidelines) currently provide that absences of six weeks or more in a one-year period disqualify a student from receiving in-state status.
-The Guidelines are hereby amended to provide that a student’s absence from the state for any length of time between March 9, 2020 and August 17, 2020 (the Residency Determination Date for fall 2020) shall not be counted toward the six-week limit if the absence is caused by the COVID-19 pandemic.
-This means that students who temporarily leave California in response to the pandemic remain eligible for in-state residency for the 2020-21 academic year so long as they meet all other applicable eligibility requirements.
+The UC Hastings Residency Policy and Guidelines (The Guidelines) normally provide that absences of six weeks or more in a one-year period disqualify a student from receiving in-state status.
+The Guidelines are hereby amended to provide that a student’s absence from the state for any length of time between August 22, 2020 and August 23, 2021 (the residency determination date for fall 2021) shall not be counted toward the six-week limit if the absence is caused by the COVID-19 pandemic.
+This means that students who temporarily leave California in response to the pandemic remain eligible for in-state residency for the spring 2021 semester so long as they meet all other applicable eligibility requirements.

 UC Hastings Residency Policy